 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Crow Lane Primary and Foundation Stage School, but to see all our data you need to click the blue button at the bottom of the page to view Crow Lane Primary and Foundation Stage School
+To see all our data you need to click the blue button at the bottom of this page to view Crow Lane Primary and Foundation Stage School

 on our interactive map.

 About Crow Lane Primary and Foundation Stage School

 Staff are warm and encouraging to pupils who, in turn, are respectful back.
 Staff and pupils all understand and follow the headteacher's three important rules: 'be kind, be kind and be kind'.